Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank hypnotizes survivors to damage themselves or teammates.
+		// The Super Tank hypnotizes survivors to damage themselves or their teammates.
 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is hypnotized.
 		// - "Hypno Range"
 		// - "Hypno Range Chance"